Thin knots and the Cabling Conjecture: Introduction

 \begin{theorem} If a thin, hyperbolic knot $K$ in $S^3$ admits a reducible surgery, then $K$ is an L-space knot and the reducing slope must be $r = 2g(K)-1$ after mirroring $K$ if necessary. \end{theorem}

-It is conjectured that the only thin, L-space knots are the torus knots $T(2,n)$.
-Provided this is true, there would not exist thin, hyperbolic, L-space knots and so Theorem \ref{thm:main} would show that all thin knots satisfy the Cabling Conjecture.
 While stated for thin, hyperbolic knots, this theorem holds more generally for non-cabled knots.
-This is because we use the Matignon-Sayari genus bound, stated blow, to only need to consider $r \leq 2g(K)-1$.
-The case where $r > 2g(K)-1$ can be handled using the techniques in this paper to conclude that $K=T(2,n)$, but perhaps more immediate is the result of Dey that cables of non-trivial knots are not thin \cite{Dey19}.
-Since the only alternating, $L$-space knots are the $T(2, n)$'s \cite{OS05b}, Theorem \ref{thm:main} provides an immersed curves reproof that alternating knots satisfy the Cabling Conjecture.
+This is because we use the Matignon-Sayari genus bound, stated below, allowing us to consider only $r \leq 2g(K)-1$.
+The case where $r > 2g(K)-1$ can be handled using the techniques in this paper to conclude that $K=T(2,n)$, but perhaps more immediate is the result of Dey that cables of non-trivial knots are not thin \cite{Dey21}.
+Since the only alternating, $L$-space knots are the $T(2, n)$ torus knots \cite{OS05b}, Theorem \ref{thm:main} provides an immersed curves reproof that alternating knots satisfy the Cabling Conjecture.

 \begin{corollary} Alternating knots satisfy the Cabling Conjecture. \end{corollary}